OctopusDeploy/blog/blog/2022-q1/githubactions-eks-deployment/index.md

 ![GitHub Success](github-success.png)

-`kubectl get deployments`

-Running this command will get the list of deployments on the cluster.
-You should see the deployment `ecr-app-underwater`.
-The AWS Fargate Kubernetes profile does not support exposing a service via a Load Balancer.
 We will port forward locally to inspect the service.
-Use this command to expose the web application:
+Use this command to inspect the web application:

 `kubectl port-forward deployment/octopus-underwater-app-octo  28019:80`